 “Right now, we are focused on the liabilities side, which is focused on the salaries account.
 But, very soon, we would like to expand into lending and wealth management.
 Each of that will require its own product cycle testing and rollout.” – Vinay Bagri, CEO.

-A personalized neo banking service, ‘येLo’, provides a range of innovative products and services to address immediate short-term needs such as day-to-day cash flow management as well as long-term needs such as future medical shocks.
-It is designed to meet the needs of blue-collar workers, helping to on-ramp them into the formal financial segment.
+A personalized neo banking service, ‘येLo’ (pronounced ‘yelo’), provides a range of innovative products and services to address immediate short-term needs such as day-to-day cash flow management as well as long-term needs such as future medical shocks.
+It is to meet the needs of blue-collar workers, helping to on-ramp them into the formal financial segment.
 Partnerships with financial services providers such as ICICI and Federal Bank help them to target corporates and SMEs for aggregating customers and providing them personalized financial product offerings.

 InstantPay is an inclusive and neo banking platform coined with the objective of driving financial inclusion in India in a responsible and sustainable way.
 Founded in 2013, its neo-banking facilities are provided in partnership with ICICI bank, SBI, Federal bank to name a few.
-InstantPay is trying to reinvent the practices of a traditional bank, while at the same time ensuring that they are more cost-effective, automated and convenient, in line with the requirements of today's SMEs.
+InstantPay is reinventing the practices of a traditional bank.
+It aims to ensure that they are cost-effective and convenient, in line with the requirements of today’s SMEs.

 “Our banking solution is designed to address the unique requirements of SMEs.
 It does away with the hassles of traditional banking processes & policies and provides a seamless and user-friendly experience.” – Shailendra Agarwal, CEO

 Launched in Nov 2019, a neo banking platform for kids, students and teenagers to manage money, while being supervised and monitored by parents.
 Walrus is building the next-generation banking and rewards platform for the 100 million teenagers in India with the objective of giving them financial freedom and teaching them good money habits.